Keepmoat

 Keepmoat Homes Ltd is a housebuilding company in the United Kingdom that provides private homes for sale.
 Its headquarters are in Doncaster.

 History

 The company was founded in Rotherham by George Bramall and Dick Ogden as Bramall & Ogden in 1931.
-It acquired Frank Haslam Milan (founded in Doncaster 1928) in 1983 and changed the name of the combined business to Keepmoat.
+During 1983, Bramall & Ogden acquired the Doncaster-based firm Frank Haslam Milan; the combined business was promptly rebranded as Keepmoat.